rapidhere/grunt-simple-commonjs/README.md

 If you don't get full code, you can't get it on my github

-And if you don't want to get it, the gruntfile of test should be the example shows above
+And if you don't want to get it, the gruntfile of test should be the example shows above, just replace 'src' with 'test'

 ### Build from code

+Just run:

 ```bash
 $ make